LZX: Microsoft Reader (LIT) files

 Microsoft LIT files for Microsoft Reader are simply an extension of the CHM file format, and thus also use LZX compression.

 Windows Imaging Format (WIM) files

 Windows Imaging Format, the installation/drive image file format of Windows Vista and Windows 7, uses LZX as one of the compression methods.

 CompactOS NTFS file compression

-In Windows 10, LZX compression from Windows Imaging Format is used for new CompactOS NTFS file compression.
+In Windows 10, LZX compression from Windows Imaging Format is used for the new CompactOS NTFS file compression.

 Xbox Live Avatars

 Microsoft uses LZX compression on Xbox Live Avatars to reduce their disk and bandwidth requirements.

 Decompressing LZX files

 The unlzx program and XAD can unpack Amiga LZX archives.
 The cabextract program can unpack Microsoft cabinet files using the LZX method.
 There are a multitude of cross-platform tools for decompiling or viewing CHM files, as stated in the CHM article.
 LIT files can be unpacked using the Convert LIT software.